 The original church building on the hill remained in use for a time for confirmation classes, in German in the morning, in English in the afternoon.
 A youth group also used the building.
-The early church was later torn down, but its entry doors survive to the present in the old parsonage's barn.
-The earliest parsonage was built on Oak Street for Reverend Raedeke's family in 1872, a second parsonage on Fourth Street West was used during the period 1921-1954, and the current parsonage since 1954 is at 216 Fifth Street East.
+The early church was later torn down, but its entry doors survive to the present in the old parsonage barn.
+The earliest parsonage was built on Oak Street for Reverend Raedeke's family in 1872, a second parsonage on Fourth Street West was used during the period 1921-1954, and the current parsonage since 1954 is on Fifth Street East.

 420 Oak Street, Carver School of 1908.
 Built in 1908 to replace an earlier brick school building in the Italianate style that had been built in 1878 on the same site.
 Both the 1878 and 1908 schools were built on the site of a yet earlier wooden Carver school building, built in 1862.
-All three schools were built and in service when Carver was Minnesota School District #1.
+All three schools were built and served when Carver was Minnesota School District #1.
 At the time the 1908 school was built it was one of the finest school buildings in the state.
 It served as the Carver High School until the Depression and was fully closed in 1970.
-School desks from the 1878 schoolhouse continued to be used in the 1908 schoolhouse until 1956.
+School desks from the 1878 school continued to be used in the 1908 building until 1956.
 An outhouse dumped and channeled sewage directly into Spring Creek as late as the 1940s.
-In the 1930s an ice skating rink was flooded next to the school in the winter.